Bomb Damage to Wimbledon Tyre Company

 |Copyright 1||News Chronicle|

-The Blitz was a prolonged bombing campaign by the Germans on British air defences that lasted until May 1941.
+The Blitz was a prolonged bombing campaign by the Germans on British air defences that began towards the end of the Battle of Britain and lasted until May 1941.
 Towns and cities across Britain were targeted and London was hit particularly hard.
-Some 43,000 were killed and over a million properties were damaged.
+On September 7th 1940 around 950 German aircraft attacked London.
+It was the first and last mass daylight raid on the capital but it was followed by 57 consecutive nights of bombing.
+By the time the Blitz ended some 43,000 had been killed and over a million properties damaged.